msaroufim/tinyoptimizer/cpu_optimizer/ipex/ipex.md

 optimizer = ipex.optim._lamb.Lamb(model.parameters(), fused=True)
 ```

-This API does not unfortunately exist for ADAM thought but it could and we could also make this a public function
+This API does not unfortunately exist for ADAM thought but it could and we could also make this a public functioncd